kusochek/cv/README.md

 * Ukraine, Kyiv

 ### Expectations:
-* friendly company
+* friendly staff
 * informal environment
 * self-improvement opportunities
 * flexible schedule

+### About me
+Purposeful, friendly, ambitious.
+I’d like to achieve the highest level.
+I like to improve and learn a lot.
+A little vulnerable.

 ## Hobbies:
-    Travels (I want to see the whole world), cook desserts, make up, ping-pong, play D&D, to make quests in real life.
+    Travels (I want to see the whole world), music (play on piano), cook desserts, make up, ping-pong, play D&D, to make quests in real life.